 The companies that partner with the Army in this training program are developers of innovative, cutting-edge technologies and/or established business leaders in their respective fields.
 Each TWI has been established for officers to gain program management experience.
-Current companies participating are: Amazon, Coca-Cola, Microsoft, Airbus, Lockheed Martin, General Dynamics Land Systems, Intel, Cisco, CSC, and Boeing.
+Current companies participating are: Amazon, Microsoft, Airbus, Lockheed Martin, General Dynamics Land Systems, Intel, Cisco, CSC, and Boeing.

 WHO IS ELIGIBLE?: THIS OPPORTUNITY FOR FY16 IS OPEN TO ANY MAJOR OR LIEUTENANT COLONEL ELIGIBLE FOR ROTATION IN THE 16-02 ASSIGNMENT CYCLE.

 · Please visit the U.S. Army Human Resources Command website for further information on how to apply.

 For 16-02 the application deadline will be in early November 2015.
 The program start date is between May 2016 and August 2016.